FRRouting/frr/doc/developer/workflow.rst

    -  You should automatically receive an email with the test results within less than 2 hrs of the submission.
-If you don’t get the email, then check status on the github pull request (if submitted by pull request) or on Patchwork at https://patchwork.frrouting.org (if submitted as patch to mailing list).
+If you don’t get the email, then check status on the Github pull request.
-   -  Please notify the development mailing list if you think something doesn’t work.
+   -  Please notify the development mailing list if you think something doesn't work.

 -  If the tests failed: